PhiberOptikPT/UIValidator/README.md

 # Screenshot Comparison Tool

 This tool automates the process of capturing and comparing screenshots across different versions of a web application.
-It supports both offline comparison using image processing techniques and AI-powered analysis using OpenAI's GPT model.
+It supports both offline comparison using image processing techniques and AI-powered analysis using OpenAI's GPT model or Anthropic's Claude.

 ## Features